nds-org/workbench-helm-chart/V2_SETUP.md

 You'll need a StorageClass on your cluster that supports ReadWriteMany.

 If you already have a volume provisioner running that supports ReadWriteMany, you can skip this section.

+NOTE: You should only need the client OR the server, but you do not need both running.

 #### NFS Client Provisioner: use an existing NFS server to provision RWM volumes